donaldmo/pandopot/README.md

-Here’s the complete README file for your project, including updated instructions on generating and updating the `.env` file:

----

 # Pandopot API

 Pandopot is a web application marketplace for plants and nature enthusiasts.
 It allows users to register, sell plants or seeds, manage orders, and upload products.
 Buyers can browse and purchase plants or seeds according to their preferences.